We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Choosing the absolute “best” toys for babies is definitely a subjective topic.
 And new toys are hitting the market each and every day.
 Above all else, it’s important to pick things that are safe (avoid choking hazards), age appropriate (because babies change so much in the first year), and — of course — fun (they’re toys, after all!).

 For this list, we consulted readers on Facebook, asked our staff for their top picks, examined bestselling items, considered guidelines set by the American Academy of Pediatrics (AAP), and weighed overall value and customer reviews.

 Keep in mind that the price ranges listed below are only estimates — exact prices can change depending on the time of year, sales, and other promotions.

 Newborns don’t really need toys.
-They’re too busy adjusting to the world around them and cuddling with mom and dad.
-With any objects at this age, it’s important to foster safe sleep habits, so remember — along with placing baby on their back, there should be no stuffed animals or blankets in the crib during nap times or nights.
+They’re too busy adjusting to the world around them and cuddling with parents and caregivers.
+With any objects at this age, it’s important to foster safe sleep habits, so remember: Along with placing baby on their back, there should be no stuffed animals or blankets in the crib during nap times or nights.

 Tummy time is of utmost importance with young babies up to 3 months.
 But laying on a plain blanket may be less than inspiring.
 Consider getting your baby a play gym to provide interesting things to look at.

 You may also want to find some standalone visuals, like books or cards.
 Babies of this age respond well to bold, contrasting images — anything in black and white.

 This colorful play gym by Yookidoo has plenty of black-and-white contrast to keep babies satisfied.
 It features a whopping 20 developmental activities, including things like a large mirror for gazing (many parents share that their babies love mirrors), rattles, a moving car for tracking, and adorable plush robot figures.